maxamillion32/gift-registry/readme.txt

 == Description ==

-The Gift Registry plugin enables you to add your very own registry to your WordPress site.
+The Gift Registry plugin enables you to add your very own gift registry to your WordPress site.
 This plugin has several advantages over other web-based registries, including:

 * Use your very own WordPress site to customize as much as you like
 * Get paid instantly via PayPal – other sites make you wait for a check
 * Get notified instantly of gifts via email and keep track of whom gave what
 * Automatically tracks how many wish list items are left outstanding
+* Receive gifts in any of PayPal's [supported currencies](https://cms.paypal.com/us/cgi-bin/?cmd=_render-content&content_ID=developer/e_howto_api_nvp_currency_codes)
 * Free to install and create your wish list
 * Register for $13.95 (plus paypal fees) to receive payments; compare with 8-12% commission from other sites

+Please note that only administrators are able to create wish lists - this plugin does not support wish lists for multiple users.

 Notes